selva221724/dummylog/README.md

 </p>

-**dummylog** is the open source python package to help the python module/plugin developers to create/update the log files in simple syntax and easy convenient format
+**dummylog** is the open source python package to help the python module/plugin developers to create/update the log files in simple syntax and easy format.
+If you are looking for a single file based log, then dummylog is for you to keep your simple logs

 <!---[<img src="https://img.shields.io/pypi/v/edaSQL">](https://pypi.org/project/edaSQL/)